1. Overview

 • fire

-• courts, which itself has five further sub-components: magistrates’ courts, county courts, Crown Courts, Crown Prosecution Service, legal aid
+• courts, which itself has five further sub-components: magistrates' courts, county courts, Crown Courts, Crown Prosecution Service and legal aid

 • probation

-Police is measured separately to POS and is therefore excluded from these measurements.
+Police and immigration are measured separately to POS so are excluded from these measurements.

 For each component, a cost-weighted activity index (CWAI) is constructed.
 We use direct output measures for all components.

-A quality adjustment is not applied to fire protection or county courts services, which deliver civil cases.
+A quality adjustment is not applied to fire service, county courts services (civil cases), or the civil component of legal aid.
 This is because these services are deemed to have different outcomes to the criminal justice elements of POS and have data limitations.

 Fire